 One of the most important habits to break is the habit of worry.
 When you are at the beginning of your life and at the end of your life, you are not worrying.
-You wish you hadn’t worried and that you took your chances more often, and tried to do all those things that you had a chance to do.
-Start with catching yourself drifting into worry, and regain mental control over yourself by using the 5 second rule.
+You wish you hadn't worried and that you took your chances more often, and tried to do all those things that you had a chance to do.
+Start with catching yourself drifting into worry, and regain mental control over yourself by using the 5-second rule.
 When you feel really nervous before a meeting, rewire yourself to feel excited about the meeting.
-The feeling will still be there, but you are instead feeling excitement about a potential signed contract and getting closer to your dreams rather than worrying about things going wrong.
+The feeling will still be there, but you are instead feeling excited about a potential signed contract and getting closer to your dreams rather than worrying about things going wrong.
 To stop a negative loop, think about what you are grateful for in your life.

 12. What will get you closer to your goals?

 Ask yourself that question now.
 Now say 5, 4, 3, 2, 1 and start doing it.